cast-org/figuration/site/4.2/utilities/position.md

 ## Sticky Top

-Position an element at the top of the viewport, from edge to edge, but only after you scroll past it.
+Position an element at the top of the viewport, or container, from edge to edge, but only after you scroll past it.
 This sticky utility uses CSS's `position: sticky`, which isn't fully supported in all browsers.
 Additional support information can be found at [Can I Use - CSS position:sticky](https://caniuse.com/css-sticky).

 **IE11 and IE10 will render `position: sticky` as `position: relative`.** As such, we wrap the styles in a `@supports` query, limiting the stickiness to only browsers that can render it properly.